-This report for the second year of the 2019–2020 legislative session focuses on California legislators’ floor votes on California Chamber of Commerce priority bills.
+This report for the first year of the 2021–2022 legislative session focuses on California legislators’ floor votes on California Chamber of Commerce priority bills.

-To help readers assess legislators’ records, the charts group bills into 10 subject areas: banking and finance, California Environmental Quality Act, environmental regulation, health care, housing and land use, industrial safety and health, labor and employment, privacy and cybersecurity, product regulation, and taxation.
+To help readers assess legislators’ records, the charts group bills into eight subject areas: climate change, health care, housing and land use, labor and employment, privacy and cybersecurity, recycling, transportation and infrastructure, and workplace safety.

 No vote record can tell the entire story of a legislator’s attitude and actions on issues of importance to business.
 To fully evaluate your legislative representative, consult the legislative journals and examine your legislator’s votes in committee and on floor issues.

 You can view these via links at www.calchambervotes.com.

 Many anti-business bills were rejected by legislators in policy or fiscal committees, thus stopping proposals before they reached the floor for a vote.
 The vote record does not capture these votes.

 Most bills in this report cover major business issues that are of concern to both small and large companies.